Professional dhtml menu & javascript menu maker

 3. Click on Tools and then click on Compile Menu.

-4. Compile your menu (menu.js) inside your yahoo site directory (choose that directory as the menu's "Web Site Root").
+4. Compile your menu (menu.js) inside your yahoo site class="margin-bottom-20" directory (choose that directory as the menu's "Web Site Root").

 5. Click on "Link menu to web pages".